 Another source claims the name was derived from "the cot on the lower hill; from cru, a cot; tane, lower, and dun or din, a hill; or it may be the chalk hill, from krit, Saxon, chalk."

 The surname Crittendon was first found in West Kent at Crittenden.
 While this is the generally accepted origin of the name one source claims the family originally "came from Criddon, formerly Critendone (Cridela's hill), in Shropshire."

 Early History of the Crittendon family

-Another 198 words (14 lines of text) covering the years 148 and 1481 are included under the topic Early Crittendon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Crittendon research.
+Another 77 words (6 lines of text) covering the years 148 and 1481 are included under the topic Early Crittendon History in all our PDF Extended History products and printed products wherever possible.

 Crittendon Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Crittendon family name include Crittenden, Cruttenden, Critenden, Crutenden and many more.

 Early Notables of the Crittendon family (pre 1700)